alphazcc/snowflake/README.md

 - It is essential that no duplicate ID numbers appear, since they are unique.

-The SnowFlake software package has the following features:

-- Integer number, monotonically increasing over time (not necessarily continuous);

-- There are two kinds of snowmeter methods, traditional snowflake algorithm and optimized snowflake algorithm (snowflake drift);

-- Snowflake drift algorithm, which generates shorter and faster ids;

-- Snowflake drift supports time callback processing, for example, the server time callback is 1 second.
-This algorithm can automatically adapt to the unique ID of the critical time.

 For more software package introduction, please refer to [Detailed introduction](docs/introduction.md).

 ### 1.1 Directory structure